Silver-sphere Trading Buy-Back Policy

 It is important to recognise the following:

 - we will not buy back damaged silver.
+We also pay less for coins that have fingerprints and discoloration due to handling without a cotton glove.
 Please take a minute to read a few basic recommendations on how to take care of your silver bullion products to ensure the best possible price on sell-back.

 - we prioritise buy-back offers of full tubes of coins over numerous types of loose coins.